Dr Loumidis has helped

 REBT (formerly known as RET) is a form of Cognitive Behavioural

-This is a specialist form of counselling which can offer help for range
+This is a specialist form of counselling which can offer help for a range

 of problems such as general sexual problems (such as difficulty